tofuutils/tofuenv/README.md

 String (Default: "")

 Specify GitHub token.
-Because of OpenTofu binares placed in the GitHub we may encounter with rate limit problem.
+Because of OpenTofu binares placed in the GitHub you may encounter with rate limit problem.
 Using a personal access token dramatically increases rate limit.
 [GitHub Rate limits for the REST API](https://docs.github.com/en/rest/using-the-rest-api/rate-limits-for-the-rest-api)